-There are several courses students may take that provide an introduction to field of psychology.
+There are several courses students may take that provide an introduction to field of psychological science.
 PSYC 001 (described below) is a prerequisite for most other courses in the field.

 PSYC 001 General Psychology